TinyPedal/TinyPedal/docs/customization.md

 Set time delay in seconds to retry connection for Rest API.
 Value range in `0` to `60`.
 Default is `1` second.

     enable_garage_setup_info
 Enable access to `garage setup` data from Rest API.
 This is required for accessing various vehicle setup data.
+This data is requested `only once` when player exited garage each time.

     enable_session_info
 Enable access to `session` data from Rest API.
 This is required for accessing various session data, such as time-scale.
+This data is requested `only once` when player exited garage each time.

     enable_weather_info
 Enable access to `weather` data from Rest API.
 This is required for showing weather forecast.
+This data is requested `only once` when player exited garage each time.

 [**`Back to Top`**](#)